 What you need to know is that these cookies are a hit because of their texture and subtle flavor.
 They're a perfect mix of crumbly and chewy and a bit sweet and salty.
 The butter makes these cookies super tasty and the eggs keep the dough workable so I wanted to make sure I could make the swap and still get that signature texture.

 After a few rounds of tweaks, my mother (who is the authority when it comes to making these cookies) did a taste test couldn't tell the difference between the original Italian Walnut Shortbread Cookies and the ones where I had made the swap.

 So here they are: an updated version of this very classic cookie (in our family at least) that's so subtly sweet and perfectly textured (but super easy to make) that they're destined to become your new holiday treat!

-Combine the flour, baking powder, sugar, and salt in a large bowl and whisk until well combined.
-Add the butter and walnuts and rub the butter between thumb and forefingers to incorporate into flour mixture until butter is in lima bean-sized pieces and rub into flour mixture until mixture forms pea-size pieces (some big chunks should remain) and comes together in fist-sized clumps when squeezed, about 1 minute.
+Make The Cookie Dough: Combine the flour, baking powder, sugar, and salt in a large bowl and whisk until well combined.
+Add the butter and walnuts.
+Rub the butter between thumb and forefingers to incorporate into flour mixture until butter is in lima bean-sized pieces.
+Then mix and rub the lima bean-sized butter pieces into flour mixture until the flour and butter mixture forms pea-size pieces (some big chunks should remain).
+It will also come together in fist-sized clumps when squeezed, about 3 minutes.